Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Introduction

+To address this issue, a second paradigm, personalized model merging (e.g., WEMOE~\cite{tang2024merging}, EMR-Merging~\cite{huang2024emr}), has recently gained traction.
+By recognizing the necessity of preserving task-specific information, these approaches retain a subset of task-specific parameters or employ dynamic routing modules conditioned on task IDs.
+While they successfully mitigate interference and achieve performance strictly bounded by individual fine-tuning, existing personalized merging frameworks often incur prohibitive storage overhead.
+Storing dense expert components or complex routing networks negates the primary advantage of parameter efficiency in model merging, severely limiting their deployment in resource-constrained environments.

-Motivated by these observations, we propose \textbf{DTS}, an approximation-based personalized model merging method that leverages \textbf{D}ecomposition, \textbf{T}hresholding, and \textbf{S}caling to efficiently preserve task-specific information while minimizing storage overhead.
-DTS applies singular value decomposition (SVD)~\citep{lange2010singular} to each parameter matrix in the task-specific information, retaining only a small subset of the filtered singular values and vectors.
+To bridge this gap, we propose \textbf{DTS}, an approximation-based personalized model merging method that leverages \textbf{D}ecomposition, \textbf{T}hresholding, and \textbf{S}caling to efficiently preserve task-specific information while minimizing storage overhead.
+DTS applies singular value decomposition (SVD)~\cite{lange2010singular} to each parameter matrix in the task-specific information, retaining only a small subset of the filtered singular values and vectors.
 This selective retention significantly reduces storage requirements while maintaining essential task information.
 To further reduce storage costs, we introduce a novel thresholding strategy to approximate the singular vectors.
-Unlike prior works~\citep{qi2024less, kim2025task}, which either retains a subset of elements using a binary mask or directly quantizes the parameters, we argue that such coarse processing may discard important fine-grained information.
+Unlike prior works~\cite{qi2024less, kim2025task}, which either retain a subset of elements using a binary mask or directly quantize the parameters, we argue that such coarse processing may discard important fine-grained information.
 Instead, we propose a novel thresholding strategy that thresholds the elements of each singular vector into four groups and assigns a scaling factor for each group, as illustrated in Fig.~\ref{fig:compare1}.
 This strategy improves the approximation for the original task-specific information.
 In addition to applying DTS to task vectors (DTS-T), we introduce a new form of task-specific information termed the difference vector, which captures the parameter difference between individually fine-tuned and merged models.
 We apply DTS to this difference vector, referring to it as DTS-D.